OpenNebula/website/content/product/control_plane_configuration/large-scale_deployment/fireedge_for_large_deployments.md

 ### Non-TLS Configuration

-If FireEdge is installed and you want to place an apache to forward traffic to fireedge you can inside `VirtualHost`, insert the following snippet and **adjust** it to your current configuration.
+If FireEdge is installed and you want to place an apache to forward traffic to FireEdge, you can inside `VirtualHost`.
+Simply insert the following snippet and **adjust** it to your current configuration.

 **Apache**